edasa235/survey1/README.md

 1. Push the `frontend` folder to a GitHub repository.
 2. Connect the GitHub repository to Vercel.
 3. Set the `VITE_API_URL` environment variable in the Vercel dashboard to point to the backend API URL.
+4. create a cloud hosted sql on nano

 ### Deploying the Backend on Render/Heroku: